 - School of Science: [email protected]

 Please follow the instructions for sending secure messages.

-The certificates must be either in English, in Finnish or in Swedish.
-If the original certificate has been translated from other language, the original document must be included.
+The certificates must be either in English, Finnish or Swedish.
+If the original certificate has been translated from some other language, the original document must be included.

-We strongly recommend you to enrol and submit the document(s) by 31 July 2023, or sooner if possible, in order to allow enough time to process them by the end of the enrolment period.
-If you do not have valid reasons to enrol as a non-attending student, you will receive notice of the matter and instructions on how to enrol as an attending student.
+If you do not have a valid reason to enrol as a non-attending student, you will receive a notification and instructions on how to enrol as an attending student.

-Students who have accepted an offer of admission in 2022
+Students who have accepted offer of admission in 2023 or earlier